SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at University of the Incarnate Word School of Osteopathic Medicine discussed a variety of topics such as designing a new country's constitution in a group MMI activity, opinions on healthcare being free, experiences with family members smoking, non-verbal communication challenges, and explaining application changes.
-These diverse questions indicate a focus on critical thinking, ethical reasoning, personal experiences, communication skills, and self-reflection during the interview process.
+Students said the most interesting question asked at University of the Incarnate Word School of Osteopathic Medicine discussed scenarios like creating a new country's constitution during a Group MMI activity.
+Questions also centered around healthcare accessibility, personal experiences with smoking family members, communication challenges, and explaining application changes.
+These responses indicate the interview format may have been an MMI, potentially subject to a nondisclosure agreement.

 What was the most difficult question?

-Students said the most difficult question asked at University of the Incarnate Word School of Osteopathic Medicine discussed various challenging scenarios, such as ethical implications of funding healthcare, addressing discrepancies in qualifications for acceptance, and coping mechanisms for trauma and discrimination.
-These responses indicate a diverse range of challenging interview questions that applicants may encounter during their admissions process.
+Students said most difficult question asked at University of the Incarnate Word School of Osteopathic Medicine discussed ethical implications of casino funding healthcare, discrepancies in GPA/ECs related to acceptance, and coping with trauma, stress, and discrimination both in personal experiences and medical education.

 How long was the interview?